 When you request it to, Chrome temporarily gives Dashlane access to your passwords.
 Dashlane will show you the password credentials it finds, and allow you to confirm or cancel the import.
 Once you have confirmed, your passwords are securely imported into Dashlane.
 It's as simple as that!

 At no point are your passwords exported from Chrome into an unencrypted file on your device.
 And if you cancel the import into Dashlane, your passwords are not exported from Chrome at all.
 For your security, note that as part of this process you will be asked to enter your device's pin code, as you would for any export from Chrome.

 This feature is available for Chrome 66 and above.

 Some new Android users will have automatically been invited to use this capability when they created their account.
 If it wasn't suggested to you, you skipped it at the time, or you simply want to use the feature, follow the steps here to export your passwords from Chrome.

-Open the menu in the top-right, then scroll down and select Settings.
+Once in Chrome, open the menu in the top-right corner, then scroll down and select Settings.

 Inside the Settings menu, tap to open Passwords.

 Step 4: Tap "Export passwords..."

 First, tap the 3-dot menu in the upper right.
 Then tap on "Export passwords..."